World → South America → Patagonian Andes → Argentina → Fitz Roy

 - from El Calafate you can bus (4.5hrs) to the trailhead town of El Chaltén, entering the national park (free entrance) en route.

 - you can start hiking directly from El Chaltén, which has grocery stores for last-minute purchases.
-Also, we’ve heard, ATM bank machines.
+Also, we’ve heard, ATM bank machines that work.

-- Accommodation & restaurants are surprisingly good in tiny El Chalten.
+- Accommodation & restaurants are surprisingly good in booming El Chaltén.
 It is no hardship to relax there, waiting for the winds to drop.
 There is even a free campground on the edge of town.
-You’ll be tempted to day hike.

 The National Park Visitor Center (Parque Nacional Los Glaciers) in El Chaltén is terrific.
 It’s the best park office in South America we can recall.
 And a big surprise after the nonexistent help when you enter Paine in Chile.

 No one is too stressed about hiking Fitz Roy, however.
 Not much can go wrong — except the weather.
-Ask in El Calafate at trekking outfitters for up-to-date news on conditions at Fitz Roy.
+Ask in El Calafate at trekking shops for up-to-date news on conditions.
+Our hostel showed us a LIVE video camera view online before we headed up!

 Best Trekking Guidebooks